Myer R. Wolfe: Institution building at the University of Washington

-Lectures and Consultancies in the US
+Lectures and consultancies in the US

-Wolfe actively shaped academic and professional organizations such as the Association of Collegiate Schools of Planning (ACSP founded in 1969) and the American Institute of Planners (which was folded into the American Planning Association [APA] in 1978).
-He advised the Johns Hopkins University Center for Metropolitan Planning (1972), graduate programs in urban design and planning at the universities of Puerto Rico, Texas, Maryland, Hawaii, and Minnesota, as well as the US National Endowment for the Arts on Urban Design Education (1982).
+Wolfe shaped academic and professional organizations such as the Association of Collegiate Schools of Planning and the American Institute of Planners (merged into the American Planning Association in 1978).
+He advised the Johns Hopkins University Center for Metropolitan Planning (1972), graduate programs in urban design and planning at universities in Puerto Rico, Texas, Maryland, Hawaii, and Minnesota, and the US National Endowment for the Arts on Urban Design Education in 1982.
 He was a visiting professor at the University of Southern California in Los Angeles (1963–64).
-After retirement from the University of Washington, he became Acting Dean of the then College of Architecture and Environmental Design at Arizona State University in Tempe (1986–87).
+After retiring from the University of Washington, he became Acting Dean of the College of Architecture and Environmental Design at Arizona State University in Tempe (1986–87).

-Wolfe consulted for a variety of public agencies outside of the Pacific Northwest.
-In 1966, he advised the housing and urban renewal administration of San Juan, Puerto Rico on their strategies, policies, plans and programs.
-Between 1973 and 1976, he consulted for the State of Hawaii Department of Planning and Economic Development, working on a demonstration program for the production of urban design plans that balanced governmental processes with private sector costs and benefits.
-The plans addressed new housing development, commercial services, and transit systems, while avoiding the displacement of small businesses and guaranteeing the preservation of historic areas.
+Wolfe consulted for public agencies outside of the Pacific Northwest.
+In 1966, he advised the housing and urban renewal administration of San Juan, Puerto Rico on strategies, policies, plans, and programs.
+Between 1973 and 1976, he consulted for the State of Hawaii Department of Planning and Economic Development, working on a demonstration program for the production of urban design plans.
+The plans addressed new housing development, commercial services, and transit systems, while avoiding displacement of small businesses and guaranteeing preservation of historic areas.
 This work led to the publication of an Urban Design Primer for Hawaii professional planners and elected officials.

-Sponsored Research
+Sponsored research

-Wolfe carried out several major research projects that focused on the fast-growing Pacific Northwest region.
-With small grants from the University of Washington Graduate School, he studied the dynamics of urbanization.
+Wolfe carried out major research projects focused on the Pacific Northwest; with small grants from the University of Washington Graduate School, he studied the urbanization.
 In 1960, he negotiated a research contract with the Weyerhauser Corporation, a major landowner in the Pacific Northwest, to study patterns of suburban land development in the Seattle area.
-Studying contemporary urban growth and development was as important to Wolfe as preserving the extent environment of older towns.
-Early on, he wrote about the changing responsibilities of urban planners in the wake of suburbanization and the importance of seeking continuity in urban form through the ages, publishing in the Journal of the American Institute of Planners'.
-Scaling up his studies of explosive suburban development beyond the Seattle region, he published an article in the British Town Planning Review, which helped him secure a grant from the US Department of Housing and Urban Development in 1967.
-The 4-year grant produced Urban Design within the Comprehensive Planning Process, a guide for planners to consider new and old urban forms in the general plan making process.
+Wolfe wrote about the changing responsibilities of urban planners and the importance of seeking continuity in urban form in the Journal of the American Institute of Planners.
+He published an article on wider suburban development in the British Town Planning Review, which helped secure a grant from the US Department of Housing and Urban Development in 1967.
+The 4-year grant produced Urban Design within the Comprehensive Planning Process, a guide for planners to consider new and old urban forms during plan-making.